bodeolukolu/GBSapp/ReadMe.md

 - Annonate SNPs based on if reads map to single and multiple loci.
 - Parallelization of job on multiple compute cluster nodes (spark cluster infrastructure not required)
 - Splice-aware aligner allows for RNAseq data as input (recommended only for haploid or diploid genomes)
-- *Fast alignment speed (> 500x faster; speed increases with sample size): joint alignment algorithm.
+- *Fast joint alignment: speed increases with sample size after consolidation, compression and indexing of files.
-- *Fast variant calling (>5x faster than normal GATK implementation): excludes monomorphic & highly repetitive sequences from variant calling.
+- *Fast variant calling: specify only polymoorphic variants in interval list.
 - visualizations for report and QC
+- generating sequence context for variants
 - Functions under-development:
   - calling microhaplotypes
-  - generating sequence context for variants
   - estimating ploidy level and aneuploidy.